QloudNetwork/qloud-integrations/qloud-express/README.md

 respectively, in the [DevAuth environment](https://docs.qloud.network/local-development/) it's fixed to `00000000000000000000000000000000`.

-If the user is authenticated, the data from the [JWT token](https://docs.qloud.network/architecture/jwt) will be available in the `auth` property of the request:
+If the user is authenticated, the data from the [JSON Web Token](https://docs.qloud.network/architecture/jwt) will be available in the `auth` property of the request:

 ```javascript